A Faculty of Distinction

 The Faculty in the Counseling Psychology program ranked fourth best in the nation for faculty publication productivity in the May 2005 issue of The Counseling Psychologist and ranked fourth or fifth in the nation since 1984 in surveys by the Journal of Counseling Psychology, based upon publications and professional leadership.

-Individual Faculty have achieved New York State and national recognition:
+Current and retired faculty members have achieved New York State and national recognition:

 State of New York Distinguished Faculty

 - Arthur Applebee, Educational Theory and Practice, a leading authority on English language arts and how children learn

 - Istvan Kecskes, Educational Theory and Practice, internationally renowned scholar in the field of pragmatics, how speakers convey meaning in specific contexts

 - Daniel Levy, Educational Administration and Policy Studies, research leader on higher education policy globally, related nonprofit sectors, and Latin American politics